U.S, EU, China's maritime regulators seek closer antitrust cooperation

 "With the continued growth in scope of carriers' cooperation, the authorities considered that monitoring of the sector warrants ever closer contact and better communication between competition and regulatory authorities," the European Commission, which hosted the meeting, said in a statement.

-The world's largest vessel-sharing agreement, 2M combining Maersk Line (MAERSKb.CO) and MSC, began operations in January.
+The world's largest vessel-sharing agreement, 2M combining Maersk Line and MSC, began operations in January.

 A proposed partnership between Maersk, MSC and CMA was vetoed by China last year.